Keyfactor/sslstore-cagateway/README.md

 ***

 # Compatibility
-This AnyGateway is designed to be used with version 21.3.2 of the Keyfactor AnyGateway Framework
+This AnyGateway is designed to be used with version 21.3.2 of the Keyfactor AnyGateway Framework.

 # Getting Started